robinhood/faust/docs/playbooks/quickstart.rst

 here as ``raw`` to avoid deserializing incoming greetings.
 For real applications you should define models (see :ref:`guide-models`).

-Here you defined a Kafka topic ``greetings`` and then iterated over the messages in the topic and printed each one of them.
+Here you defined a Kafka topic ``greetings`` and then an agent that iterates over the messages in the topic and prints each one of them.

 .. note::